 The Commitment and Cost

 We meet every term time Wednesday after school (4.30pm to 6.00pm) on the Bedford School site and cadets from Bedford Girls' School are provided with coach transport, leaving Cardington Road at 4.10pm.
-Throughout the year a number of field weekends, camps and courses are organised for the cadets and the expectation is that all cadets will, as a minimum, attend at least two weekends and a week's course during the year, although there are many more opportunities during the year.
+Throughout the year a number of field weekends, camps and courses are organised for the cadets and the expectation is that all cadets will, as a minimum, attend at least two weekends and a week’s course during the year, although there are many more opportunities during the year.
 Some cadets will choose to spend much more time away than this minimum expectation, either with the Bedford School unit or with the regular forces.
-As a minimum commitment we expect that when cadets join as recruits they will undertake to participate fully for two years, firstly as a recruit and than as a senior cadet.
+As a minimum commitment we expect that when cadets join as recruits they will undertake to participate fully for two years, firstly as a recruit and then as a senior cadet.

 A question regularly asked is: What is the cost of being a cadet?
 The honest answer is that the cost is very modest because, apart from a pair of boots, all the clothing is provided and any trips, expeditions and courses are charged at cost.
 Typical costs are £20 for a field weekend, £150 for a one week Adventure Training expedition or £60 for a week’s Annual Camp; these amounts are modest because the majority of the cost is met by the MOD.
 A very significant opportunity is provided for cadets by attendance on MOD directly run courses usually of an Adventure Training nature.
-A wide ranging programme of courses is offered, ranging from international cadet exchanges, sub aqua diving, sailing, overseas travel, flying training, expeditions to various parts of the world and more mundane activities such as lifeguarding and first aid.
+A wide ranging programme of courses is offered ranging from international cadet exchanges, sub aqua diving, sailing, overseas travel, flying training, expeditions to various parts of the world and more mundane activities such as lifeguarding and first aid.